 Despite being poor in terms of content quality and relevant information, it worked well for them.

 A time came when Google was filled with crap stuff and keywords-stuffed articles.

-Initially, there were some apprehension about the feasibility of long form content.
+Initially, there was some apprehension about the feasibility of long-form content.

 “When readers started moving to the internet, media analysts thought long-form journalism was in trouble.
 Attention spans were going to shrivel.
 Readers wanted short, they wanted snappy, they wanted 140 characters and not much more (though a listicle on the side couldn’t hurt).
 Who would want to scroll through an 8,000-word article on an iPhone screen?”